bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 dependencyManager.Register<IEmailService, DefaultEmailService>(lifeCycle: DependencyLifeCycle.PerScopeInstance);
 ```

-It accepts two life cycles: PerScopeInstance & SingleInstance.
+It accepts three life cycles: PerScopeInstance, SingleInstance & Transient.
 PerScopeInstance creates a new instance of your class for every web request, every background job start, etc. But SingleInstance creates one instance and uses that anywhere.
+Transient creates a new instance everytime you resolve a service.
 Classes which are registered using PerScopeInstance have access to current user, and some classes like Entity framework's db context and repositories should be registered using PerScopeInstance.

 You've also other Register methods like RegisterGeneric, RegisterInstance, RegisterTypes and RegisterUsing, you're welcomed to use those method if you're a DI ninja ;D